cookaa/cs100-F2018-inclass-starter/README.md

   - Contains exactly two uses of a `print(` statement
   - Contains exactly two uses of a `println(` statement
   - Contains at least 37 non-blank lines of source code

+- inclass/ComputeAverage:
+  - Features at least eight single-line comments
+  - Features at least two multiple-line comments
+  - Contains exactly four uses of a `println(` statement
+  - Contains at least 50 non-blank lines of source code

 ## Updates